akash-network/node/_run/kube/README.md

 make query-leases
 ```

-You should now see "pending" inventory inventory in the provider status:
+You should now see "pending" inventory in the provider status:

 ```sh
 make provider-status